ri0e/Ngram/README.md

 .   'word3': 1
 } ...
 ```
-## usage for the python library
+## usage for the Python library
-Download the `ngram.py` file and use the library by typing
+Download the `ngram.py` file and use the library by typing.
 ```
 import ngram
 ```
-into your working space.
+Into your working space.
 ### Generating N-gram
 ```
 generate_ngram(text, ngramLength, file_write, punctuations)